-Usually, the opposing attorney will pursue a variety of strategies to make the plaintiff's (the patient) witness (the practitioner) look bad, or at least to impeach his or her credibility.
-Therapists and counselors are often warned, in preparation for testimony, that they should not attempt to verbally duel with the opposing attorney, While cross-examination of the practitioner may make it seem as though the practitioner may have done something wrong, the patient's attorney will often be able to offer a simple explanation (either in a closing statement or argument, or through examination of the practitioner on re-direct) for the therapist's conduct or testimony.
+Usually, the opposing attorney will pursue a variety of strategies to make the patient's witness (the practitioner) look bad, or at least to impeach their credibility.
+Practitioners are often warned, in preparation for testimony, that they should not attempt to verbally duel with the opposing attorney, While cross-examination of the practitioner may make it seem as though the practitioner may have done something wrong, the patient's attorney will often be able to offer a simple explanation (either in a closing argument, or through examination of the practitioner on re-direct) for the therapist's conduct or testimony.
 The pressures on the practitioner can come from either attorney.
 The attorney for the patient may prefer a certain kind of testimony, and may push the practitioner in that direction.
 Practitioners must be clear on what they know and what they do not know, and must testify to the truth - as they see it (in their professional opinion).
 Practitioners should not guess at answers, and should consider saying that they do not know - if that is the best answer.
-If the practitioner wants to give more thought to the answer, he or she can ask the attorney to please repeat the question.
+If practitioners want to give more thought to a particular answer, they can ask the attorney to repeat the question.

-As mentioned above, preparation is important.
-Reviewing the records is an important part of the preparation.
+Reviewing the treatment records is an important part of preparation.
 If preparation for testimony is thorough, the practitioner will likely discuss the contents of the records with the attorney for the patient.
 Depending upon the degree of preparation desired by the attorney for the patient, the therapist will usually speak or meet with the patient's attorney before testimony is given.
 In addition to talking with the attorney, it is likely that there will be some conversation between the practitioner and the patient or client regarding the testimony.
-In all of these encounters, the practitioner has to be clear about what he or she is willing to say, must not be unduly influenced by the patient or the attorney for the patient, and must tell the truth.
+In all of these encounters, practitioners have to be clear about what they are willing to say, must not be unduly influenced by the patient or the attorney for the patient, and must tell the truth.
 Sometimes, the truth may not be beneficial to the patient's case.
-It is usually better for the patient to know this in advance, rather than first discover it at the trial of the matter.
+It is usually better for the patient to know this in advance, rather than to first discover it at the trial of the matter or at the deposition.

 Representation of the practitioner at a deposition may be necessary.
-Under the CPH professional liability policy, there is coverage for the reasonable legal expenses incurred by the insured for an attorney's assistance in connection with a deposition and for the attorney's appearance at a deposition, if necessary, to represent the interests of the therapist or counselor who is compelled to testify at the deposition.
-While the coverage is limited, it is usually sufficient.
-I am aware that there are times when use of this coverage is not necessary and that the individual practitioner can make his or her decision regarding representation on a case by case basis.
+Under the CPH professional liability policy, there is coverage for the reasonable legal expenses incurred by the insured for an attorney's assistance in connection with a deposition and for the attorney's appearance at a deposition, if necessary, to represent the interests of the practitioner who is compelled to testify at the deposition.
+I am aware that there are times when use of this coverage is not necessary and that the individual practitioner can make a decision regarding representation on a case by case basis.
 In complicated, bitter cases, where confrontation appears certain, representation will likely be necessary, and certainly wise.
-In other cases, the therapist or counselor may feel comfortable about testifying without representation after talking with the patient's attorney.
+In other cases, the practitioner may feel comfortable about testifying without representation after talking with the patient's attorney.
 Again, the patient's attorney will often help to prepare the practitioner, since the attorney wants the witness to do well and to adequately cope with cross-examination.
-The practitioner may, of course, consult with his or her own attorney at any time.
+The practitioner may, of course, consult with their own attorney at any time.